Board Meetings

 %

-of patients lived in the most deprived quintiles of deprivation
+of patients lived in areas with the highest levels of poverty

 %